Major: Business & Economics

 You never know where an opportunity for a job will arise.
 So put yourself out there as much as possible.
-Go to interview days on campus, get your resume looked at by the Career Development Center or someone you trust, attend networking events, and rehearse what you will say in an interview and try to anticipate questions the interviewer may ask you.
+Go to interview days on campus, get your resume looked at by the Center for Vocation and Career or someone you trust, attend networking events, and rehearse what you will say in an interview and try to anticipate questions the interviewer may ask you.
 Trying to find a job is like a full-time job so do yourself a favor and take it seriously.

 6. What are you doing in your current job?

 My wife and I relocated to Nashville at the beginning of June and I have been in my current role for a couple of months now.
 I am working at a manufacturing plant, which is a complete 180 from working for an insurance company.
 I have a number of weekly and monthly requirements that are recurring, but the exciting part of my job is being able to go out on the manufacturing floor, talk with the operators out there to identify bottlenecks in our production line, and then try to make sense of the data and communicate that is a clear way to management.
 I spend a lot of my time in Excel and I am continually amazed at how powerful the tool is and how useful it can be for influencing business decisions.

 7. How did Wheaton prepare you for your current job?